bhakta0007/kube-alias/README.md

 # Install/setup

+[This script has been tested on ubuntu/centos]

+1. Download kube-alias.py (this is the only script you need from this repo)
-1. Make sure kube-alias.py is executable (if not already): chmod +x kube-cmd.py
+2. Make sure kube-alias.py is executable (if not already): chmod +x kube-alias.py
-2. Optionally set up an alias: alias k='/path/to/kube-cmd.py'
+3. Optionally set up an alias: alias k='/path/to/kube-cmd.py'
+4. You need python installed in your system

 # Usage example